Kristin is Interim Head of Bath School of Design.

-Her particular areas of expertise are: arts and cultural management; arts education and cultural learning; audience development and community engagement; cultural heritage management; World Heritage Site management and heritage and public history.
+Her particular areas of expertise are: leadership and professional development, arts and cultural management; arts education and cultural learning; audience development and community engagement; cultural heritage management; World Heritage Site management.

 With a background as a performer and arts manager, Kristin has over twenty-five years experience in the arts and cultural sector in both Canada and the UK.

-Kristin's love of the arts has always dovetailed with a keen interest in literature and history.
+Kristin's love of the arts has always dovetailed with a keen interest and expertise in literature and history.
 As a cultural historian she specialises in:

 - Cultural and social history of the 18th and 19th centuries

 - Relationship between the rise of consumer society and social reform movements, particularly in relation to cultures of drinking and the temperance movement since the late 18th century.

-Having created the undergraduate Heritage programme in 2009, and the MA in Arts Management in 2013, and most recently the MBA Leadership in 2018, Kristin specialises in courses that are built on a foundation of strong sector engagement, both in terms of the curriculum, and also through work-based learning opportunities that enable students to start building their own professional networks, bridging the gap between theoretical understanding and practice-based experience.
+Having created the undergraduate Heritage programme in 2009, the MA in Arts Management in 2013, and most recently the MBA Leadership in 2018, Kristin specialises in courses that are built on a foundation of strong sector engagement, both in terms of the curriculum, and also through work-based learning opportunities that enable students to develop and expand their own professional networks, bridging the gaps between theoretical understanding, practice-based experience, and professional development.

 A key component of Kristin’s work over the past few years at Bath Spa University has been her commitment to interdisciplinary approaches to global citizenship and the importance of international engagement for both students and staff.
-As a Staff Governor, Kristin is a member of the Bath Spa University Board of Governors International Strategy Group; and she is a founding member of the Global Academy of Liberal Arts (GALA), created by Bath Spa University in 2014 to explore the relationships between creativity, social engagement and the liberal arts in international contexts.
+Kristin is a founding member of the Global Academy of Liberal Arts (GALA), created by Bath Spa University in 2014 to explore the relationships between creativity, social engagement and the liberal arts in international contexts.